 There will be no charge made for reasonable electronic access to your information, your right to rectification or for your right to be forgotten from our systems.

 How long we hold your information for

-We will keep your personal data indefinitely while you are a customer and will delete it 12 months after your stop being a customer in case you want to come back and renew our services and access your hearing health record.
+We will keep your personal data indefinitely while you are a customer and will delete it 24 months after your stop being a customer in case you want to come back and renew our services and access your hearing health record.
 Of course, you have the right to be forgotten at any point and can find out more about this in the ‘Access to Information’ section above.
 Research participants data will be stored indefinitely and If applicable identifiable data will be deleted as soon as it is no longer required for the study.